rebecacarrillo/8-week-coding-workout/captains_log.md

 	[] learn more about obsidian
 	[] read through the features of iTerm
-	[] log into threads on my laptop so I can encourage my brain and body to transition to desktop mode in the morning.
+	[x] log into threads on my laptop so I can encourage my brain and body to transition to desktop mode in the morning.

 Wow, does opening a git diff actually open a vim window?

+Start Date may 6th

+I still really want to continue diving into a terminal-first mindset, but I need to kind of come up with a hello world example for Juan to rep out

+I want to do this in a jupyter notebook probably, that's the easiest thing in my opinion.

+Ugh somehow installing a theme seems to have broken juptyer, so that sucks.
+I should probably uninstall it.
+Do that tomorrow